-- The Contract Value less the final rider fee (if applicable) on the Annuity Date. - The age of the Annuitant and any joint Annuitant on the Annuity Date. - The gender of the Annuitant and any joint Annuitant where permitted. - The Annuity Option you select. - Your Contract's interest rate (or current rates, if higher) and mortality table.
+- The Contract Value less the final product fee, and rider fee (if applicable) on the Annuity Date. - The age of the Annuitant and any joint Annuitant on the Annuity Date. - The gender of the Annuitant and any joint Annuitant where permitted. - The Annuity Option you select. - Your Contract's interest rate (or current rates, if higher) and mortality table.